 - Memorial service at the church in Rectory Lane.
 It’s the only church I really know well.
 My Dad was married there (the first time around) and I was christened there along with my brothers and sisters.
 My grandmother was buried there a couple of years back.

 The nub of the debate is whether it is inappropriate — disrespectful, even — to a man who was not so much an atheist as a never-really-gave-religion-any-thought-eist to give him a memorial service in a church.
 Here’s my response.

 I am the biggest atheist I know but I think the one thing that religions do well is a funeral.
 Secular funerals feel kind of empty to me — like they are missing the point.
 I think the best kind of funeral connects you with two thousand years of western tradition and then sends you to the pub where you drink Guinness and laugh about the awful couch that your parents had in the 1970s and the good times that you shared and then you cry about the loss that you all feel.
 That’s a funeral.
 Scattering ashes in a park is not quite the same for me.

 My sister Carol researched our family tree a few years back.
 She traced our heritage back many generations – back into the 16th century – and discovered that no one in our family moved more than two or three miles from Footscray in all those centuries.
 But in a generation or two we have scattered to the four winds.
-I have cousins all over England and Northern Ireland and in France and Australia and we made it all the way to California.
+I have cousins all over England and Northern Ireland and in France and Australia and the Clown Family made it all the way to California.
 My dad’s family was not from Footscray though.
 His family was from way, way north — about 4 or 5 miles north — in Eltham.

 So, is it appropriate to give a decidedly non-Christian from Eltham a Christian memorial service in Footscray where all his children were born and christened?
 I can’t think of anything more appropriate.